postmanlabs/labs-docs/src/pages/docs/sending-requests/websocket/websocket.md

 You can create a WebSocket request from the sidebar in Postman.

-To create a WebSocket request, do the following:

 1. Select  __New__ &gt; __WebSocket Request__ to open a new tab.
 (In the Postman desktop app, you can also select **⌘+N** or **Ctrl+N**.)

     [![New Screen](https://assets.postman.com/postman-docs/new-request-websocket-v91.jpg)](https://assets.postman.com/postman-docs/new-request-websocket-v91.jpg)